rram3n/uom_intern_testbot/README.md

 5. Path Planning method

-The A* path planner is launched using:
+The A* path planner is launched using (currently in development):

 ```
 ros2 run uom_intern_testbot a_star_particle_filter.py